-Alex is currently pursuing a B.M. degree in music composition with minors in music education, electronic music, and conducting at the Indiana University Jacobs School of Music where he serves as President of the IU Student Composers Association.
-His primary teachers include Benjamin Taylor, Don Freund, Claude Baker, Aaron Travers, David Dzubay, Jeremy Podgursky, John Gibson, and Jeffrey Hass.
+Alex is currently pursuing a B.M. degree in music composition with minors in music education, electronic music, and conducting at the Indiana University Jacobs School of Music where he serves as president of the IU Student Composers Association.
+His primary teachers at IU have included Don Freund, Claude Baker, Aaron Travers, David Dzubay, Jeremy Podgursky, and John Gibson.

 Alex is also a classical saxophonist, jazz bassist, and rock keyboard/synthesizer player and can regularly be found performing gigs with his bands throughout Southern Indiana.
 He is an avid animal lover, biker, and amateur spelunker – all themes that often inspire his work.